 I am Carolyn, I’m a recovered alcoholic, and it takes absolutely nothing away from all the other incredible things I am.”

-This story was submitted to Love What Matters by Carolyn Gibbins.
+This story was submitted to Love What Matters by a woman who wishes to remain anonymous.
 You can follow her journey on Instagram and her counsellor here.
 Do you have a similar experience?
 We’d love to hear your journey.
-Submit your own story here, and subscribe to our best stories in our free newsletter here.
+Subscribe to our best stories in our free newsletter here.

 Read more stories like this here: